Scientific integrity policy of SILS

 Contact your superior, discuss the issue and decide on which further action to take.

-If the outcome is not satisfactory (for instance the problem is down‐played), or if this is too problematic (for instance because he/she is involved), contact the director of the research department.
+If the outcome is not satisfactory (for instance the problem is down‐played), or if this is too problematic (for instance because he/she is involved), contact the director of the research department or ask for advice at the FEC.

 If this is not satisfactory, or too problematic, or if you prefer absolute confidentiality, contact one of the university ' 'Vertrouwenspersonen' (Confidential Advisors) to discuss the issue.
 They treat cases confidentially, and action is taken after mutual agreement.
 You can find them on the UvA page for Confidential Advisors for Academic Integrity.